151octal/adf435x/README.md

 Wire-wrap, limit to 5cm, and common mode choke the aggregate of (qty:8) wires connecting the ADF435x module.
 Configure the metro_mini for 3V.
 Solder a wrap pin to the center pin of the coaxial power connector of the ADF435x module to supply it from the metro_mini on-board 5v regulated output.
-Tack it on the connector rear and oriented it parallel to the module.
-Then dont use the coaxial connector.
+Tack it on the connector rear and oriented it parallel to the pcb.
+This renders the coaxial connector redundant.
 The total supply current is ~0.15A.
-Supply the metro_mini any way you like.
-USB alone is adequate.
+Supply the system via the metro_mini any way you like - USB alone is adequate.
 For Faraday enclosures, utilize a Z5U or X7R dielectric capacitor for an AC short from GND (5V return) to earth ground, thereby eliminating the creation of any DC ground loop(s).
 ------------------------------------------------------------------------------------------------
           ADF435x module pin header
               component side          metro_mini 5V---wire---ADF435x module (coaxial center pin)